cszzshi/SimD/README.md

 # Similarity Distance(SimD)
-Note: The code will be released after the paper is published
+Note: The code will be released after the paper is published.